Content Warning: car crash, mention of death (pre-story)

 “I did the numbers,” he condescended.

-He reeled back, cheeks flushed.
+He reeled back, his cheeks flushed.
 “Listen, you were too busy—”

 “My dad was dying!
 Can’t you take responsibility for anything?”
 I pinched the bridge of my nose and took a deep breath.
 Yelling at each other wasn’t going to bring my dad back or save his legacy.
 “The bottom line is you pushed this deal to the board without researching it properly.
 And now… Dad’s legacy is getting sold off instead of staying with the family.”
 Swallowing hard, I lowered my head, my knees shaking and my heartbeat pounding in my ears.